pdidev/tutorial/README.md

 Use the `on_event` mechanism to trigger the write of `ii` and `main_field`.
 This mechanism can be combined with a `when` directive, in that case the write is only executed when both mechanisms agree.

-Also notice the extended syntax that make it possible to write data to a dataset with a name different from the data in PDI.
+Also notice the extended syntax that make it possible to write data to a dataset with a name different from the data in %PDI.
 Use this mechanism to write main_field at iterations 1 and 2, in two distinct groups.
 Match the content as expected in `ex5-hdf5.out`.

-# Ex6.
+## Ex6.
 Simplifying the code

-As you can notice, the PDI code is quite redundant.
+As you can notice, the %PDI code is quite redundant.
 In this exercise, we will use `PDI_expose` and `PDI_multi_expose` to simplify the code while keeping the exact same behaviour.

 Examine the source code, compile it and run it.